top of page

 emotion focused therapy

-EFT is based on the belief that human emotions are connected to human needs.
-If emotions are fully felt and worked through, they can help people change problematic emotional states, make informed choices, and improve interpersonal relationships.
+EFT is based on the belief that human emotions are connected to human needs, and if emotions are fully felt and expressed, we can more easily move on from negative emotional states.
+Also, when we listen to our emotions, we can make more informed choices and improve relationships.